mollyic/MRI_qa/README.md

 python3 mriqa.py --bids_dir path/to/bids/files --viewer itksnap --review_id group_review --artifacts --mongodb
 ```

 **Note:** if this is the first time running the rating tool, an output directory containing the rating results and a work directory containing the config file will be created.
+It is possible to specify the location of these output folders in the terminal.

 ### BIDS database search
 Filtering of input files is possible with the use of 4 terminal arguments.
-By default mriqa will only search for structural T1w, T2w and FLAIR scans in the 'anat' folder
+By default mriqa will only search for structural T1w, T2w and FLAIR scans in the 'anat' folder.

 1. **File id**: Filter input dataset by string using a space delimited list
 ```